fdeblasio/pokeemerald-expansion/notes.md

     - Maxie/Archie/Steven use Mega Evolutions
     - Aqua Leaders' signatures hold Deep Sea items (need to find equivalent for Magma.
 Mega Evo for Houndoom but unsure for Ninetales)
         - Could swap out Huntail for Mega Gyarados and only it and Houndoom get items
-    - Vito can use TMs
-        - Swap Vito with Ace Trainer on 1F near the end?
 - Check that Mossdeep swimmer flag works
 - In game trades
 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB